gviegas/contic-client/Third-party.md

 Copyright (c) Facebook, Inc.

-React is licensed under the terms of the [BSD 3-Clause "New" or "Revised" License](https://opensource.org/licenses/BSD-3-Clause).
+React and Create React App are licensed under the terms of the [BSD 3-Clause "New" or "Revised" License](https://opensource.org/licenses/BSD-3-Clause).

 ### D3.js